TomerShech/Binventor/README.md

 - Manually choosing your code's programming language? no need!
 Binventor will automatically highlight it for you.
 (Thanks highlight.js!)

+- **Protip:** name your paste with the extension of its language to force the highlighting of that language. e.g. A paste name *"script.ts"* will make sure your code is highlighted as TypeScript and not as JavaScript!

 - No more ugliness or unresponsive design!
 (Forgive me, Pastebin), Binventor is built with modern standards in mind.

 - Your pastes will be deleted ONLY when you want them to.
 Select the expiration time you think is best.